ALL SAINTS' HOUGHTON REGIS

 You can get married on most days of the year.

-Saturday afternoons are the most popular choice, but weddings on weekdays are becoming more common as well.
-Restrictions on times and dates are very few; Ash Wednesday, Holy Week (the week preceding Easter Day), and the nine days before Christmas Day.
+Restrictions on times and dates are very few; Ash Wednesday, Passiontide (the two weeks preceding Easter Day), and the nine days before Christmas Day.

 I’m not baptized; can I get married at church?